Study the science behind communication

 There are opportunities for you to spend time abroad during your course:

-In the first year, alongside the core linguistics modules, you can choose to study a new language, develop your skills in a language you already know, add one or two English Language modules, or choose electives in other departments.
+In your first year, alongside your core English Languages and Linguistic modules, you can choose to study a new language, develop your skills in a language you already know, add another English Language module, or choose an elective from another department.

 In addition to the above you will also need to complete our online Academic Integrity module.